realsmartnose/gpsnose-typo3-ext/Documentation/Configuration/Constants/Index.rst

 login.loginNamePrefix                   string      prefix for usernam logged in by GpsNose (if the user called foo,    #
                                                     it will be stored as #foo)
 --------------------------------------  ----------  ------------------------------------------------------------------  ------------------------------------------------------------------------------------
-mashup.activeMashup                     string      Defines the name of the active mashup
+mashup.activeMashup                     string      Defines the name of the active mashup.
+If the value is empty,
+                                                    the system will select the first mashup from GpsNose.
 --------------------------------------  ----------  ------------------------------------------------------------------  ------------------------------------------------------------------------------------
 mashup.callbackPid                      int         UID of the page to use for mashup-callback
 --------------------------------------  ----------  ------------------------------------------------------------------  ------------------------------------------------------------------------------------